RanolP/AnsiCastle/README.md

 See also the list of [contributors] who participated in this project.

 ## License
-This project is licensed under the MIT License - see the [LICENSE] file for details
+This project is licensed under the MIT License - see the [LICENSE][license-page] file for details

 ## Why this project exists?